EDDYMENS/coding-terms-build/resources/views/markdown/mvc.md

 # MVC

-This is a description of what MVC is
+Change the content of MVC and see what happens with git